Meet Judge Carter

 On the bench, Judge was known for his no-nonsense approach to keeping our community safe.
 In fact, it was this mentality that encouraged him to run for Congress in 2002.
 When he watched the towers fall and saw his nation in mourning on September 11, 2001, he looked for ways to serve his country.
 As a judge, John was known for bringing justice to those who harmed others, and he realized that this experience would be useful in Congress as the nation went to war against a new enemy.

 Judge’s expertise on protecting the homeland, his commitment to our military and their families, and his integrity for taking care of veterans, quickly catapulted him into leadership positions among the Republican caucus.
-Judge currently serves as the top Republican on the Military Construction and Veterans Affairs Appropriations Committee, and he is one of the few members that has passed legislation under Presidents Bush, Obama and Trump.
+Judge currently serves as the Chairman on the Military Construction and Veterans Affairs Appropriations Committee.
+He also sits on the Commerce, Justice and Science subcommittee and the Defense subcommittee.
+He is one of the few members that has passed legislation under Presidents Bush, Obama and Trump.